 - 1. Adapt and grow in both technical and professional excellence throughout their career, exhibiting continuous learning and advancement. - 2.
 Earn increasing levels of leadership and technical responsibility in the workplace, exhibiting the highest standards of ethical and professional integrity. - 3.
-Embody the Christian worldview and pursue a balanced life of scholarship, leadership and service.
+Embody the Christian worldview and pursue a balanced life of scholarship, leadership, and service.

-Student must complete a minimum of 128 hours including the major, core, and minor if required.
+Student must complete a minimum of 126 hours including the major, core, and minor if required.
+Elective hours may be needed to reach 126 hours.